ioanniszouros/ioanniszouros/README.md

 ### Hi there 👋

-My name is Ioannis and I am an Earth Observation Data Scientist.
+My name is Ioannis and I am a Trainee at TNO.

 Below, you can see the repositories which I use the most.
-I am interested in Remote Sensing, Climate Data and Earth Observation.
 <!--
 **ioanniszouros/ioanniszouros** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.